musishin/game-library/README.md

 ### <a href="https://mygamelibrary.net">Live Demo!</a>

 This is a webapp that allows you to record and keep track of your video game library.
-For each game it will allow you to input information including:
+For each game it will allow you to input and display information about the game and the user's progress of completion.
+There are several other features such as adding notes to each game and filtering via several different categories.

-1. Title
-2. Genre
-3. Platform
-4. Status of the game in relation to the user's progress of it
-5. Hours played
-6. Date started
-7. Date completed

-The games listed can be filtered based on the status of the game in the library.
-The search function allows further narrowing down of the list as well.

 This webapp is built for both desktop and mobile browsers.